Kiarra39/Follow-along-project1/README.md

 ### Key Features and Steps Completed:

-Organized the project into separate frontend and backend folders.
+Organized the project into two different folders of frontend and backend.

 * Frontend Setup:

-1. Created a React app using  npm createvite@latest ecom_frontend to manage the user interface.
+1. Created a new React app using npm createvite@latest ecom_frontend to handle the front end.
 2. Configured Tailwind CSS

 * Backend Setup:

+1. Ran npm init -y to initialize backend
-1. Installed Express for building the backend server, Mongoose, and CORS using npm i express mongoose cors and nodemon.
+2. Installed Express to develop the backend server, Mongoose, and CORS using npm i express mongoose cors and nodemon.
-2. Created a Login page with email and password fields.
+3. Created the Login page with input fields for email and password.
-3. Managed user input with React's useState hook for email and password state.
-4. Styled the Login page using Tailwind CSS
+4. Handled the input of the user by creating email and password state with the help of useState hook.
+5. Used Tailwind CSS for styling the Login page.